It is not every day that a woman travels the world combining education with colorful balloon hats…

-Teaching Traveling: Welcome to world-traveling teacher, Sara Krakauer!
+Welcome to world-traveling global education teacher and balloon artist, Sara Krakauer!

 In fact, the job was extremely challenging.
 I was a first year teacher isolated from all resources and mentors.
 Eventually, I left the job in India when my boss kept changing our itinerary, hours before flights, and expecting me to do anything on his whim.

 I stayed a few months and created my own version of the study abroad program that I never did in college.
 I studied Buddhism by attending the Dalai Lama’s public teachings and then volunteered at a Buddhist School in the lower Himalayas.

 I went from staying in fancy hotels to cramped rooms with no running water.
 I didn’t mind the difficult conditions because I was surrounded by warmth and caring.
 This experience really made me the teacher I am today.

 TT: Astounding global education experience!
 So, what do you do now?

 S: It’s hard to believe it, but this is my 12th year teaching.
 Trekking through Africa and Asia with a bunch of textbooks made me realize that I wanted community as much as adventure.
 So, I came home to Massachusetts, where I’m from.

 I spent a few years exploring different kinds of schools, and found my way in 2003 to my current job – teaching Social Studies to 5th and 6th graders at a school in the Boston suburbs: Innovation Academy Charter School.

 It’s not an expedition-based school like the one that I worked at briefly after my return from my travels, but the school focuses on project-based learning and fits my teaching philosophy very well.